davidlowryduda/name_to_advisor/README.markdown

 This is a very simple python tool that reads a name or list of names, looks this name up on Math Genealogy, and then returns the advisors for that name.

-- If the given name doesn't give any matches, it raises an error.
+If the given name doesn't give any matches, it raises an error.

-- If more than one match is returned, it raises an error and spits out a URL for the page containing the matches.
+## Example Usage ##

+Call something like

+    python cli.py "David Lowry-Duda"

+Alternately, make a file with one name per line, like

+    David Lowry-Duda
+    Isaac Newton
+    John Littlewood
+    Godfrey Hardy
+    NOTANAMEXXXX

+and call

+    python cli.py -f fname

+This should output

+    Note that we space out calls to MathGenealogy.
+    This might take a few moments.

+    David Lowry-Duda: Jeffrey Ezra Hoffstein
+    Isaac Newton: Isaac  Barrow and Benjamin  Pulleyn John Littlewood: Ernest William Barnes
+    Godfrey Hardy: Augustus Edward Hough Love and Edmund Taylor Whittaker Found NOTANAMEXXXX either 0 or 2+ times.
+Skipping.

+We deliberately space out requests sequentually, with pauses between requests, so as to not abuse MathGenealogy.
+When combined with buffered output, this call can take a little bit.
+But calls over 15 seconds cause an exception to be raised.

+## Code Quality ##

+The code is *fine*, not great, and actually parses the HTML pages of mathgenealogy.
+This is fundamentally fragile.
+But this has been stable in the last 10 years in my experience.

 ## Be kind to Math Genealogy ##